How to start selling products online

 Popular private website platforms include (click the links to find out more)

 Sales: Marketplaces win here for ease of use to get sales fast since they already have customers that may fit with what you are looking for (for example Etsy is great for selling hand-made, design products).
-Private websites take more work but the big reward is you own your customers information, meaning you can use this for marketing and creating amazing customer service, usually meaning you have a much better conversion rate (people viewing your product and if they decide to buy).
+Private websites take more work but the big reward is you own your customer's information, meaning you can use this for marketing and creating amazing customer service, usually meaning you have a much better conversion rate (people viewing your product and if they decide to buy).

 Cost: Both charge differently, marketplace websites make most of their money from a fee from each sale you make on their platform (these can really add up, but most often you don't notice these charges as you celebrate getting an order).
-In comparison private websites make most of their money charging a monthly subscription fee depending on the plan you need.
-Many creators say that subscription fee can really add stress when just starting off and don't have any sales yet, so it is something you need to invest in.
-Private website have a free trail period long enough to see if it works for you and it to build the website you want before being charged (usually 14-30 days)
+In comparison, private websites make most of their money charging a monthly subscription fee depending on the plan you need.
+Many creators say that a subscription fee can really add stress when just starting off and don't have any sales yet, so it is something you need to invest in.
+Private website has a free trial period long enough to see if it works for you and it to build the website you want before being charged (usually 14-30 days)

 Getting started: Marketplace websites are very easy since you're only really signing up and posting your products for sale, very simple!
 Understandably private websites take longer to get started because you can do and will want to create more, although it is much easier than you might think.
 Choosing Shopify for instance you will need to know little to no computer code to make it stand out.

 Still can't decide?
 Luckily you don't have to pick one!
 A secret is most artists sell on both marketplace websites and have a private website to take advantage of each.